Skip to content

 Overdose: No fixed maximum supply1,2,3

-Deficiency symptoms: including blood clotting disorders, susceptibility to infections, increased risk of heart disease
+Deficiency symptoms: e.g. blood clotting disorders, susceptibility to infections, increased risk of heart disease

 Food: Sunflower seeds, pumpkin seeds, walnuts, sesame seeds